The Bankrate promise

 “Credit union loans are a resource for those who want to avoid supporting banks (this is a strong preference for some), prefer to have a personalized experience and who seek preferred rates,” says Arzaga.

 However, a bank could be a better fit if you aren’t a member of a credit union or prefer a financial institution that leverages technology to provide a more seamless lending and loan management experience.

-Make sure to shop around at several different lenders and choose one that best fits your needs and financial situation.
+Make sure to shop around with at least three mortgage lenders and choose one that best fits your needs and financial situation.

 Both federally-insured credit unions and banks are safe places to keep your money.
 The NCUA backs credit union deposits of up to $250,000.
 The same coverage applies to bank deposits, but it’s provided by the FDIC.